Aniruddhakhedkar/SQL_Data_Analysis_and_Visualization_with_Power-BI_for_the_FDA/README.md

 ### Findings-

-1) Total no of applications from drug sponsors for drugs and their rate of approval from FDA end is also increasing, till 2002.
+1) Total no of applications from drug sponsors for drugs and their rate of approval from FDA end is also increasing, till 2002
-2) Post 2002, there is a sudden decrease in the total no of applications and approvals from FDA.
+2) Post 2002, there is a sudden decrease in the total no of applications and approvals from FDA
 3) After Mid 1985’s there can be seen a rise in drug approval application, for specific therapeutic area.
 4) More no of applicants can be seen applying to receive drug approvals.
 5) Low & Mid dosage drugs are likely to get fast approvals from FDA.